 If you need to run build jobs or store source code on-premises, you might use GitLab.
 GitLab offers source code repositories and a collaboration platform, CI/CD capabilities, and a container image registry.
 You might deploy GitLab on your Anthos clusters directly from the Cloud Marketplace, or use one of the other available installation options.

 If you are currently using one of the OpenShift facilities to build or automatically deploy your workloads you can adopt one of the following strategies, based on your current process:

 - Jenkins pipelines.
 If you're using Jenkins pipelines to automate your build and deployment process, you can port your pipeline to Cloud Build, use your existing Jenkins environment, or deploy Jenkins in Google Cloud.

 - Builds and deployments from a Dockerfile and the required artifacts.
 You can use Cloud Build to build container images with a Dockerfile or a build configuration file.
 If you want to execute your builds on an on-premises cluster, you can use GitLab.

 - Source-to-image builds.
 In Cloud Build, you must implement a preliminary step to build the artifacts that the resulting container image requires.
 If your source-to-image job builds a Python app and produces a container image, you need to configure a custom build step to build the Python app, and then build the container image.
-This approach also requires that you provide a Dockerfile, or if you don't want to provide one, you can use Cloud Native Buildpacks or Jib for Java applications.
+This approach also requires that you provide a Dockerfile, or if you don't want to provide one, you can use Google Cloud's buildpacks or Jib for Java applications.

 - Custom builds.
 You can create custom Cloud Build builders like you're doing now in OpenShift.
 If your custom builders are not using any OpenShift-specific features, you might be able to use them as they are in Cloud Build.